Future Echoes: Cultural references

 This was the first episode of the series to deal with a science fiction plot based on real scientific theory, which was to become a common occurrence in later Red Dwarf episodes.
 For this particular episode, time dilation and various assorted time anomalies caused by travelling close to the speed of light (or indeed even at the speed of light) are referenced in Albert Einstein's theory of relativity.

 Reception

-"Future Echoes" was originally broadcast on the British television channel BBC2 on 21 February 1988 in the 9:00 p.m. evening time slot.
+"Future Echoes" was originally broadcast on the British television channel BBC2 on 21 February 1988.
 Although the pilot episode "The End" gained over five million viewers, this was now tailing off slightly as the series progressed.

+The first series of Red Dwarf had not been initially repeated, and Grant and Naylor were reluctant to allow it to be released on home video.
+This episode was eventually released in July 1993 on a video also containing "The End" and "Balance of Power".

+The episode was one ranked the second most popular (after "The End") of the six first series episodes to be ranked in the Red Dwarf Smegazine readers poll in 1992 — although came placed at number 24 of 30 overall.

-The episode was considered to be one of the better ones from the first series.
-Co-creator and writer, Rob Grant, stated that if it weren't for "Future Echoes" then the show would have been nonexistent.
+Co-creator and writer, Rob Grant, stated that if it wasn't for "Future Echoes" then the show would have been nonexistent.
 It was the fourth episode recorded and they felt it worked so well they brought it forward in the schedule to second.